novainsilico/nway/README.md

 ---

-**Now, using nway, the following packets will be identified, packed and optimized.**
+**Now, using nway, the following bundles will be identified, packed and optimized.**

-When a spliting point is reached, nway loads asynchronously the packet that contains the required module (if not allready loaded) before returning the required module object.
+When a spliting point is reached, nway loads asynchronously the bundle that contains the required module (if not allready loaded) before returning the required module object.

 ![Packet resolved](http://novadiscovery.github.com/nway/nway_02.png)